Sam Raimi: Film

 On February 26, 2016, it was confirmed that Raimi was attached to direct the upcoming film World War 3 for Warner Bros.
 The film would be based on a possible future inspired by the book The Next 100 Years by George Friedman.
 On February 16, 2017, it was reported that Raimi would be directing a thriller about the Bermuda Triangle for Skydance Media, with the script being written by Doug Miro and Carlo Bernard.
 By January 29, 2018, Raimi was set to direct the first in the movie adaptations of Patrick Rothfuss's Kingkiller Chronicle series, The Name of the Wind, with Rothfuss and Lin-Manuel Miranda serving as executive producers.

 On February 5, 2020, it was announced that Raimi was in talks with Marvel Studios to direct Doctor Strange in the Multiverse of Madness, and Raimi confirmed his involvement in April 2020.
 This marked Raimi's return to the superhero film genre after more than 15 years following Spider-Man 3 in 2007 and his first feature film directorial effort since 2013's Oz the Great and Powerful.

+Raimi next directed the horror-thriller film Send Help, starring Rachel McAdams and Dylan O'Brien.
+The film was released in theatres by 20th Century Studios on January 30, 2026.